libbyh/libbyh.github.io/index.md

 # Work with Me

 Thank you for your interest!
-I'm not recruiting students or postdocs in the next 6 months (at least).
+I'm not recruiting students or postdocs right now.

 <!--
 ## Post Docs